Noncommutative $C^k$ functions and Fr\'{e}chet derivatives of operator functions: Differentiating operator functions

-Accordingly, we shall use Equation \eqref{eq.integ} as a definition.
+Accordingly, we shall use Eq. \eqref{eq.integ} as a definition.
 To do so, we must address exactly what kind of integral $\int_{\Sigma} \boldsymbol{\cdot} \,d\rho$ is being used above and whether this integral depends on the chosen $\ell^{\infty}$-IPD of $\varphi$.

 We begin with the former.
 Let $(\Sigma,\sH,\rho)$ be a measure space.
 A map $F \colon \Sigma \to B(H)$ is called \textbf{pointwise weakly measurable} if $\la F(\cdot)h_1,h_2 \ra \colon \Sigma \to \C$ is $(\sH,\cB_{\C})$-measurable, for all $h_1,h_2 \in H$.
 Also, for $\cS \subseteq B(H)$, write $W^*(\cS) \subseteq B(H)$ for the smallest von Neumann algebra containing $\cS$.